Why should anyone use SSL?

 Make sure that the url is https in _config.yml and use

 I hope that the article helped you set up SSL on your website.
-Ask any doubts you have through comments.
-Do not forget to subscribe.
+Ask any doubts in the comments section.

 Thanks for reading!